cryspen/hacl-packages/docs/reference/hacl/nacl/index.md

 # NaCl

-HACL Packages' implementation of the [NaCl: Networking and Cryptography library](https://nacl.cr.yp.to/).
+HACL Packages' implementation of a [NaCl: Networking and Cryptography library](https://nacl.cr.yp.to/) compatible API.

 ```{toctree}
 :maxdepth: 2